 - If, however, you find that the complaint is unsubstantiated, communicate this fact to the complaining party and the accused

 - Reiterate the employer’s policy against retaliation and that any perceived retaliation should be reported to the employer

 - Follow up with the complaining employee at regular intervals in the future to determine whether the action taken has been effective

-- Determine whether the employer should provide additional harassment training to the accused or to a broader group of employees, (e.g., everyone in the accused’s department or at the accused’s job level), or all employees
+- Determine whether the employer should provide additional harassment training to the accused or to a broader group of employees (such as everyone in the accused’s department or at the accused’s job level) or all employees

 Want to learn more?